 Technique, and joint mobilizations.
 Kristin is passionate about patient centered care and creates treatment plans suited to each patient and their goals.

-Kirsten graduated in December 2017 from The West Coast College of Massage Therapy, and is a member of both The College of Massage Therapists of British Columbia and Registered Massage Therapists Association of British Columbia.
+Jillian graduated from West Coast College of Massage Therapy in 2019, she is a member of both The College of Massage Therapists of British Columbia and Registered Massage Therapists Association of British Columbia.
+She has a passion for peoples overall well-being.
+She commonly uses a variety of techniques such as swedish massage, myofascial release, trigger point release, and stretching.
+In her free time she enjoys golfing, travelling and spending time with family and friends.

 Erryn has been practicing Traditional Chinese Medicine for 5 years.
 She is a registered acupuncturist and a current member with the College of Traditional Chinese Medicine Practitioners and Acupuncturists of British Columbia.